wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/okta/setup-sp.md

 [doc-setup-idp]:                setup-idp.md

-Log in to the Wallarm portal using your Admin account and go to the *Settings → Integration* tab.
+Log in to Wallarm Console using your Administrator account and proceed to the G Suite integration setup following **Settings → Integration → Okta SSO**.

-In the *SSO/SAML Authentication* section, click on the *Okta SSO* block.

 ![!The “Okta SSO” block][img-okta-sso-provider-wl]